Wednesday, December 7, 2011

 Watch on your mobile device >>

+Basically, a home's worth is determined by its market value.
 How is "market value" determined?
 Most often, it's figured by a comparison ("comp") with homes similar to yours in the surrounding area.
 So, if the homes in your neighborhood average, say, $250,000, then it's likely that the value of your property will fall in the same range.
 But market value is also determined by a number of factors including the following:

 External Factors